PurpleKingdomGames/tyrian.g8/src/main/g8/README.md

 Now navigate to [http://localhost:1234/](http://localhost:1234/) to see your site running.

 If you leave parcel's dev server running, all you have to do is another `fastOptJS` or `fullOptJS` and your app running in the browser should hot-reload the new code.

+## Supported Effect Types

+From version `0.6.0`, Tyrian supports both Cats Effect 3 and ZIO 2.0.
+This template defaults to CE3 and IO (as this is the author's habit), but there is an example of a [ZIO tyrian project](https://github.com/PurpleKingdomGames/tyrian/blob/main/examples) available, and conversion is fairly straightforward.

+The [build](https://github.com/PurpleKingdomGames/tyrian/blob/main/examples/build.sbt#L153) for the ZIO example has libraries that you need to add/replace.
+You need to set up the right [imports](https://github.com/PurpleKingdomGames/tyrian/blob/main/examples/zio/src/main/scala/example/Main.scala#L6) and replace `IO` with [`Task`](https://github.com/PurpleKingdomGames/tyrian/blob/main/examples/zio/src/main/scala/example/Main.scala#L13).

+Otherwise, it's identical.